 Dr. Lewis M. Duncan Provost U.S. Naval War College Lewis M. Duncan currently serves as provost of the U.S. Naval War College, the preeminent advanced military education school in the world.
 As provost, Dr. Duncan serves as the College's chief operating officer, overseeing the continuum of professional military education programs, residential and online, as well as operational administration of the institution.
-Dr. Duncan is internationally recognized as an accomplished research scientist in experimental space physics and radiophysics, and as a leading scholar in study of the societal and ethical implications of emerging technologies.
+Dr. Duncan is internationally recognized as an accomplished research scientist in experimental space physics and radio physics, and as a leading scholar in study of the societal and ethical implications of emerging technologies.
 Additionally, he serves on the Board of Directors of the Center for the Advancement of Science in Space, responsible for management of the U.S. National Laboratory of the International Space Station.
-He also is an Associated Fellow of the United Nations Institute for Training and Research, supporting the United Nations Operational Satellite Applications Technology (UNOSAT) program.
 Previously, Dr. Duncan served for ten years as president of Rollins College.
 He also served as dean of the Thayer School of Engineering and professor of engineering sciences at Dartmouth College.